 This company has several subsidiaries, including Temple-Inland and Hammermill Paper Company.

-They distribute products all over the world, giving them exposure to a broad variety of markets.
+They distribute products worldwide, giving them exposure to various markets.

-In recent years, International Paper Co. has focused on sustainability, offering recyclable products like cellulose fibers as well as their own recycling services.
+In recent years, International Paper Co. has focused on sustainability, offering recyclable products like cellulose fibers and their own recycling services.

 They also offer many different types of paper, containerboard, and corrugated packaging.

 The global threat of climate change has made sustainable products more appealing to both businesses and individual consumers in recent years.